 Drink Hatcher milk!
 We eat local produce.

-The Fun Book is a glue-and-scissors project that I use to relieve stress and trigger my imagination.
+The “Other” Book The Fun Book is a glue-and-scissors project that I use to relieve stress and trigger my imagination.
 I took a copy of F. Scott Fitzgerald’s This Side of Paradise and used it for a collage book.
 I used Modge Podge to affix handmade paper, tissue paper—all those little bits and scraps I saved—to the pages as background.
 After the paper dries, I glue “things” on the pages.

 There are no photos of family and friends; I use pictures and clippings and do-dads.
 Each two-page spread makes a statement.
 The topics deal with what is happening in our culture today—politics, the news media, disaster, icons of North American culture.
 There is poetry, and pages I sponge painted around the page gutters.
 I transferred images to scotch tape.
 That step creates a ghostly slightly transparent picture.
 When each page is finished, I Modge Podge over the whole thing and let it dry for a few days.
 That process creates thick pages with texture and weight.
 It also means I’ll have to cut some pages out of the book so the binding doesn’t burst.
 I’m experimenting with preserving wild edibles with silica gel or in some form that will kept them from wilting or changing color.
 I’d like to use them in the fun book.